Abdul Nacer Benbrika: Standing in the Muslim community

 His teachings became increasingly politicised after the US-led invasions of Afghanistan and Iraq.
 This came at a time when the Muslim community was under intense scrutiny from the Australian government and media outlets.

-Benbrika was said to have been a teacher and a deputy-leader at the Islamic Information & Support Centre of Australia led by Mohammed Omran who, as Sheikh Abu Ayman, also lead the Ahlus Sunnah Wal Jamaah Association.
+Benbrika was said to have been a teacher and a deputy-leader at the Islamic Information & Support Centre of Australia led by Mohammed Omran who, as Sheikh Abu Ayman, also led the Ahlus Sunnah Wal Jamaah Association.
 Omran has denied that he had close ties with Benbrika.

 Benbrika began teaching smaller groups on a less formal basis after he refused the requests of more formal organisations that he tone down his teachings.

 Islamic Council of Victoria board member Waleed Aly said Benbrika's group was "a splinter of a splinter of a splinter.
-Most Muslims had never heard of him until he appeared on the ABC's [7.30 Report]."
+Most Muslims had never heard of him until he appeared on the Australian Broadcasting Corporation's 7.30 Report."
 Waleed Aly was quoted as saying. "...
 He formed his own group with a handful of young men who he calls his students."
 Benbrika's students included a number of those arrested along with him in November, one of whom is alleged to have undergone military training in Afghanistan.